 Routes to Settlement

-Partner visa holders can apply for Indefinite Leave to Remain (ILR) after meeting the residence requirements.
-The standard route takes 5 years, though applicants who don't meet certain requirements (particularly financial) may need to use the 10-year route to settlement.
+Partner visa holders can apply for permanent settlement after meeting the residence requirements.
+The standard route is 5-year route ILR, though applicants who do not meet certain requirements (particularly financial) may need to use the 10-year route to settlement.

 What is Your Relationship to the Applicant?